rahul-chandra30/portfolio_rc/README.md

 - **Three.js**: A JavaScript library for creating 3D graphics in the browser.
 - **React Three Fiber**: A React renderer for Three.js.
 - **@react-three/drei**: A collection of useful helpers for React Three Fiber.
-- **Vite**: A fast build tool and development server for modern web projects.
+- **Vite**: A fast-build tool and development server for modern web projects.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ### Plugins